We conduct

 Actual testing typically takes four to five hours

-whereas, gifted testing typically takes up to two and a
+whereas, gifted testing can range from 30 minutes to two

 Many parents seek evaluations for